-The Michigan Department of Health and Human Services (MDHHS) awards Chafee funding in the form of contracts to postsecondary institutions to support Independent Living Skills Coach programs on campus.
-These programs serve students who have experience in foster care and provide scholarships, 24/7 access to a Life Skills Coach, mentorship opportunities, peer community building activities, career networking, and life skills trainings.
-Currently there are ten contracts awarded to both universities and community colleges across the state and the programs serve youth up to their 23rd birthday.
+The Michigan Department of Health and Human Services awards Chafee funding in the form of contracts to postsecondary institutions to support Independent Living Skills Coach programs on campus.
+These programs serve students who have experience in foster care and provide scholarships, 24/7 access to a coach, mentorship opportunities, peer community-building activities, career networking, and life skills training.
+Currently there are 10 contracts awarded to both universities and community colleges across the state and the programs serve students up to their 23rd birthday.

-States who have developed innovative employment supports have creatively engaged both public and private partners to support young adults.
+States that have developed innovative employment supports have creatively engaged public and private partners to support young adults.

 To address unemployment among youth in the foster care system in Los Angeles, the Child Welfare Initiative (CWI) works to improve relationships and the coordination of services across the Department of Child and Family Services, the Probation Department, and local workforce investment boards.
-CWI is helping systems communicate and share resources to make sure older and youth formerly in foster care and probation access employment opportunities by removing policy and practice barriers, and implementing shared case management models.
-As a result, CWI is increasing the number of Los Angeles youth in foster care who receive employment or job training services.
+CWI is helping systems communicate and share resources to make sure older youth formerly in foster care and under probation are able to access employment opportunities by removing policy and practice barriers, and implementing shared case management models.
+As a result, CWI is increasing the number of Los Angeles youth in foster care who receive employment or job-training services.

-In 2009, Massachusetts partnered with state One-Stop Career Centers to create a single sheet certification of eligibility for young people in foster care.
+In 2009, Massachusetts partnered with state One-Stop Career Centers to create a single-sheet certification of eligibility for young people in foster care.
 The caseworker simply fills out the form and gives it to the young person, who in turn takes it to the One-Stop to prove eligibility and expedite the job–application process.

-In 2017, the New Mexico Child Advocacy Network along with a group of young adult advocates, developed and worked for the passage of New Mexico Senate Bill 231, the Foster Youth Tax Credits Law.
+In 2017, the New Mexico Child Advocacy Network along with a group of young adult advocates developed and worked for the passage of New Mexico Senate Bill 231, the Foster Youth Tax Credits Law.
 The bill allows taxpayers who employ “qualified foster youth” for at least 20 hours per week to claim a tax credit of up to $1,000.

 As previously noted, in states that extend IV-E eligibility, young people over the age of 18 are categorically eligible for Medicaid coverage until age 26.
 Despite the availability of insurance, young adults often find it challenging to identify health care providers that accept Medicaid.
-The Nebraska Children and Families Foundation (NCFF) worked to address this issue by awarding grants to two community health care centers to provide health and dental services to young people currently or formerly in foster care between the ages of 14-24.
-Health services are supported with transportation assistance, peer support and help in navigating the health care system.
+The Nebraska Children and Families Foundation worked to address this issue by awarding grants to two community health care centers to provide health and dental services to young people currently or formerly in foster care between the ages of 14-24.
+Health services are supported with transportation assistance, peer support, and help in navigating the health care system.

-Communities are also doing innovative work to help older youth in foster care develop financial capability skills that are needed to support the transition to adulthood and are central to achieving other outcomes such as stable housing, education, and employment.
-These efforts not only help young people gain the knowledge they need for financial security, but also help build their skill to make important financial decisions.
+Communities are also doing innovative work to help older youth in foster care develop financial skills that are needed to support the transition to adulthood and are central to achieving other outcomes such as stable housing, education, and employment.
+These efforts not only help young people gain the knowledge they need for financial security, but also help build their ability to make important financial decisions.